phetdam/hackerrank/README.rst

 .. code:: shell

-   ctest --test-dir build_windows_x86 --config Debug -j%NUMBER_OF_PROCESSORS%
+   ctest --test-dir build_windows_x86 -C Debug -j%NUMBER_OF_PROCESSORS%

-If release artifacts were built, ``--config Release`` can be used to run the release mode tests.
+If release artifacts were built, ``-C Release`` can be used to run the release mode tests.